• Skip to primary navigation

 Always be one hundred percent sure of your plant identification if consuming foraged or wild plants.
 Finally, follow your doctor's advice when eating new or unfamiliar plants, especially if you are pregnant or taking any medications.

-🌴 More tropical fruit
+🌴 More exotic tropical fruit

 Enjoyed this post?
 Leave a comment, rate ⭐⭐⭐⭐⭐ it, and follow @poppyswildkitchen on Instagram.
 Aloha!